procount/pinn/README.md

 #### OS Boot Selector

 If only one OS is installed then the boot selector will not be displayed and the OS will be automatically booted.

 After multiple OSes have been installed, you can select which OS to boot through this selection window that is automatically displayed.
 PINN will remember your choice and boot this OS by default unless a different option has been selected within 10 seconds.
 It is possible to change this menu timeout by adding 'bootmenutimeout=X' in the recovery.cmdline file, where X is the desired timeout in seconds.

 Each OS entry now has a checkbox next to it to select it as a sticky default OS.
 If an OS is checked, then PINN will operate as if that was the only OS installed, so it will boot it automatically without showing the boot selection dialog.
 To change or remove the sticky checkbox, the boot selection dialog can be shown again by pressing the Shift key on boot up.
+A Boot button has been added for easier selection with limited CEC TV remotes.

 ![alt text](screenshots/boot_select.png "Easily select which OS you want to boot from a list of those currently installed")